-For all courses, you are strongly advised to take the final examination during your professor's primo appello.
+For all courses, you are strongly advised to take the final examination during your professor's first appello.
 The dates may be announced at different times, but the best policy is to ask the professor in advance, so that you can plan your work more efficiently.
-You should not plan to take exams past about June 20 (or December 20 if you are a Fall student).
-You will soon be leaving Bologna, and you might be busy and distracted organizing your return home.
-The BCSP office will close on June 30 (December 22 for Fall) and the RD may not be available after those dates to check your grades.
-June 30 (December 22 for Fall) will be your final official day at BCSP and you are required to finish all your exams and academic work before this date.
+You should not plan trips or other distracting activities close to the date of your final exams.
+You will soon be leaving Bologna, and you might be busy and preoccupied organizing your return home.
+The BCSP office will close on December 23rd and the RD may not be available after those dates to check your grades.
 Not submitting your grades on time may result in not having any of your UNIBO exams transferred to your home institution.

-Each professor will register (verbalizzazione) your final grade in the UNIBO online system and that is the official grade that will be transferred by the Resident Director to your institution.
+Each professor will register (verbalizzazione) your final grade in the Almaesami online system and that is the official grade that will be transferred by the Resident Director to your institution.
 Make sure that you keep the RD informed of your preparation for the final exams and if you encounter obstacles of any sort.